Open-EO/openeo.org/documentation/1.0/python/index.md

 ModuleNotFoundError: No module named 'openeo'
 ```

-Now that the installation was successfully finished, we can now connect to openEO compliant backends.
+Now that the installation was successfully finished, we can now connect to openEO compliant back-ends.
 In the following chapters we quickly walk through the main features of the Python client.

-## Exploring a backend
+## Exploring a back-end

-If you do not know an openEO backend that you want to connect to yet, you can have a look at the [openEO Hub](https://hub.openeo.org/), to find all known backends with information on their capabilities.
+If you do not know an openEO back-end that you want to connect to yet, you can have a look at the [openEO Hub](https://hub.openeo.org/), to find all known back-ends with information on their capabilities.

-For this tutorial we will use the Google Earth Engine openEO driver (https://earthengine.openeo.org)
+For this tutorial we will use the openEO instance of Google Earth Engine, which is available at `https://earthengine.openeo.org`.
-Note that the code snippets in this guide works the same way for the other backend listed in the openEO Hub.
-Just the collection identifier and band names might differ between the backends.
+Note that the code snippets in this guide work the same way for the other back-end listed in the openEO Hub.
+Just the collection identifier and band names might differ between the back-ends.

-First we need to establish a connection to the backend.
+First we need to establish a connection to the back-end.

 ```python
 import openeo
 connection = openeo.connect("https://earthengine.openeo.org")
 ```

-The connection object bundles information about the backend, so that the provided data and capabilities can be accessed.
+The connection object bundles information about the back-end, so that the provided data and capabilities can be accessed.
-The capabilities of the backend is publicly available and therefore you do not need to have an account on the backend for reading them.
+The capabilities of the back-end is publicly available and therefore you do not need to have an account on the back-end for reading them.

 ### Collections

-Collections represent the basic data the backend provides (e.g. Sentinel 2 collection).
+Collections represent the basic data the back-end provides (e.g. Sentinel 2 collection).
 Collections are used as input data for job executions ([more info on collections](../glossary.md#eo-data-collections)).
 With the following code snippet you can get all available collection names and their description.